SwedbankPay/developer.swedbankpay.com/payments/card/redirect.md

 After an attempted payment, Swedbank Pay will redirect the Payer to one of two specified URLs: `completeUrl` or `cancelUrl`.

-If the payer cancel at any point during payment, he or she will be redirected to `cancelUrl`.
-If the payment session is followed through completely, the payer will reach the `completeUrl`.
+If the payer cancel at any point, the payer will be redirected to the `cancelUrl`.
+If the payment is followed through completely the payer will reach the `completeUrl`.

 {% include alert.html type="informative" icon="info" body="Important: Both
 successful and rejected payments are labeled as `completed`." %}